Cardinals vs. Astros MLB Betting Odds, Trends & Prediction

 Cardinals vs. Astros MLB Betting Trends

-Cardinals are 7-3 SU in their last 10 games when playing on the road against Houston
+Cardinals are 1-4 SU in their last 5 games on the road

-Astros are 5-1 SU in their last 6 games played in June
+Astros are 6-1 SU in their last 7 games against an opponent in the National League

 Cardinals vs. Astros MLB BETTING PREDICTION

-Take the under.
-The total has gone under in six out of the Astros’ last eight games, is 5-2 in their last seven road games and is 5-2 in their last seven games when listed as an underdog.
-On the other side, the under is 10-2 in the Astros’ last 12 games overall, has cashed in four out of their last five home games and is 11-4 in their last 15 interleague games.
+Take the over.
+The total has gone over in four out of the Cardinals’ last five games against the Astros and is 17-7 in their last 24 meetings with Houston at Minute Maid Park.
+On the other side, the over is 4-1 in the Astros’ last five interleague games and is 4-1 in their last games against an opponent from the National League Central Division.